Legionella Risk in Schools: Key points for good water management

 1 – Governance Arrangements i.e., Management Policy;

-2 – Operational Arrangements i.e., Water Safety Plan
+2 – Operational Arrangements i.e., Water Safety Plan/Written Scheme of Control

-Whilst many of the governance and operational water safety responsibilities may be delegated, it is noteworthy that the Responsible Person (RP) will retain overall accountability for health & safety risks within the school.
+Whilst many of the governance and operational water safety responsibilities may be delegated to an appointed Responsible Person (RP), it is noteworthy that the Duty Holder will retain overall accountability for health & safety risks within the school.

 It may be prudent to consider this when planning the resources and budget required to ensure that all health and safety concerns are adequately addressed.
 The threat from Legionnaires’ Disease is considered ‘preventable’ and when contracted from an estate, invariably there will be legal ramifications…